pecknigel/learning-resources/patterns/hash-config.md

 ---
 layout: default
-title: Declarative Case Sets
+title: Hash Config
-permalink: /patterns/declarative-case-sets
+permalink: /patterns/hash-config
-heading: Declarative Case Sets
 ---

 {% include_relative _back.md %}

-{% include page-status.html statusLevel='working-draft' %}
+{% include page-status.html statusLevel='rough-draft' %}

-# Declarative Case Sets
+# Hash Config

+**This is partially started after copying the template.
+Check back soon.
+Dec 2, 2024.**

-This is a pattern to provide config information for data processing as keyed sets.
+This is a pattern to declaratively recording config information and having it available by key with fast retrieval.

-A single processing interface is able to handle multiple distinct cases around the same options.

-This pattern can be used in cases where there is repeated code around the same theme, in order to reduce it to a single interface.
+Other patterns build on this.

 It makes case processing declarative which simplifies management and makes it less error-prone.